Jinan-Dangor/Jinan-Dangor.github.io/game-development/tag-team/_posts/2024-05-27-tag-team-motivation.md

 <br><br>
 When I suggest this game to people they often say "I dunno, I haven't seen a lot of movies..." and then proceed to thrash me.
 Turns out most people have seen a lot more movies than they think.
-And even if they don't know the names of the actors in those films, they can picture them in their mind and find another movie they're in.
+And even if they don't know the names of the actors in those films, they can picture them in their head and find another movie they're in.
 <br><br>
 So when a friend of mine said they hadn't really seen any movies, I was optimistic that they were underestimating themselves.
 I set the starting movies to Avengers: Endgame.